What is investing?

 What is a share?

-A share is a small part of a company that is listed on the stock exchange, by buying a share you are effectively buying part of a limited company.
+A share is a small part of a company that is listed on the stock exchange.
+By buying a share you are effectively buying part of a limited company.

 Bonds are issued by governments and corporations when they want to raise money.
-If you invest in bonds you are basically lending your money to the government or corporation with a specific date when the face value of your loan will be repaid.
+If you invest in bonds you are lending your money to the government or corporation with a specific date when the face value of your loan will be repaid.
 Bonds issued by a government are also referred to as Gilts as it is considered a gilt-edged investment i.e. more secure.
-A bond will also pay a fixed amount of interest, known as the 'coupon rate' over the period of the bond term.
+A bond will also pay a fixed amount of interest, known as the 'coupon rate' over the bond term.

 The value of a bond will vary over time and can be bought and sold, similar to shares.
 The value of a bond will vary depending on how favourable the interest paid (coupon) is compared with the return available on other investments.